 Getting Docker to use Btrfs

 xvdxto use the btrfs filesystem.
 The wonderful aspect of this exercise is that btrfs behaves as a logical volume manager and as such there is no need to partition the disk or anything.
-We could partition the disk if we really wanted to, and not because btrfs needed it.
-We'll use
+You could partition the disk if you really wanted to, and not because btrfs needed it.
+Use

 mkfs.btrfsfor this task.

 root@m1-host:-# mkfs.btrfs -f /dev/xvdx WARNING! - Btrfs v3.12 IS EXPERIMENTAL WARNING! - see http://btrfs.wiki.kernel.org before using Turning ON incompat feature 'extref': increased hardlink limit per file to 65536 fs created label (null) on /dev/xvdx nodesize 16384 leafsize 16384 sectorsize 4096 size 4.00GiB Btrfs v3.12 root@m1-host:-#

 Now that the btrfs filesystem has been created, mount it on the same path that docker uses as the root for all containers, images and volumes on the host which is